iudmitriev/as_hw/README.md

 ## Installation guide

 ### Creating virtual enviroment
 This project is using [poetry](https://python-poetry.org/) to manage dependencies.
-To use you need to [install](https://python-poetry.org/docs/) it.
+To use this project you need to [install](https://python-poetry.org/docs/) it.
 After installing poetry, run
 ```shell
 poetry install